Go shopping for gifts and goodies at Liseberg’s Christmas market. Credit: Peter Kvarnström

 Go Christmas shopping

 Gothenburg is a handy metropolis, and if you want to go Christmas shopping you have loads to choose from within walking distance.
 The Haga district is filled with little shops selling presents, chocolate, toys, hats and other charming things.
 In and around the street Magasinsgatan you will find the latest within fashion and interior design, while the city centre and the main boulevard Avenyn house many famous brands, flagship stores and arcades.
-There is also a wide range of secondhand, vintage and sustainable brands – check them out in our guide to sustainable Christmas gifts!
+There is also a wide range of secondhand, vintage and sustainable brands – check them out in our guide to conscious Christmas shopping!

 Vendor in old fashioned clothes in a candy stand.